ronissim/PaintMyCalendar/readme.md

 2. **Script Configuration:**
-- Adjust the constants in the script (`colorize.gs`) based on your needs.
+- Adjust the constants in the script (`main.gs`) based on your needs.
 - Access the script editor directly from [https://script.google.com/](https://script.google.com/).

 3. **Calendar ID:**